magento/architecture/design-documents/component-isolation.md

 ### Support for split extensions on Marketplace

 Current data model of Marketplace does not support multiple packages per extension.
-Since an extension can customize multiple components, it should be possible to create an extension that consists of multiple composer packages.
+Since an extension can customize multiple services, it should be possible to create an extension that consists of multiple composer packages.
 Such extensions must be supported by Magento Marketplace.

-Example: MyVendorShippingMethod extension modifies shipment and checkout components.
+Example: MyVendorShippingMethod extension modifies shipment and checkout services.
 MyVendorShippingMethod extension consists of 2 composer packages in Marketplace: MyVendorShipment and MyVendorCheckout.

 ### Cloud-native